kylemadkins/3d-particles/README.md

-# 3d-particles
+# 3D Particles
-*A starter repository from the Awwwards workshop class "Impress everyone with a 3D particle scene starting from bad models"*
+*A starter repository from the Awwwards workshop class "Impress Everyone with a 3D Particle Scene Starting from Bad Models"*

 ---
 ## Requirements
-Make sure you have [Node.js](https://nodejs.org/it/) installed on your machine.
+Make sure you have [Node.js](https://nodejs.org/it/) installed on your machine
 - Required minimum Node version: at least 10
 - Required minimum NPM version: at least 6

 Download and install [Blender](https://www.blender.org/)
-- Required minimum Blender versione: 2.91.2
+- Required minimum Blender version: 2.91.2

 ---
 ## Install & Run
-Download the repo on your machine, enter the repo folder with your terminal and run the following
+Download the repo on your machine, enter the repo folder in your terminal and run the following

 ```
 npm install
 ```

-After installing all depencies, you can run the server with
+After installing all dependencies, you can run the server with
 ```
 npm run start
 ```
-that will open a new window on your browser http://localhost:8080/
+That will open a new window in your browser at http://localhost:8080/

 ---
 ## Links